 Recordings: View ongoing and filtered recordings and their source.
-For more information, see space where the recording is saved.
+For more information, see Recordings on page 32Shows the storage space where the recording is saved.

 AXIS Image Health Analytics

 Shows the status of the preinstalled application AXIS Image Health Analytics and if the application has detected any issues.